Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: sharp boundaries

 which corresponds to a constant pressure line segment of length $a\equiv 1/F^{2}$ parallel to the $x$-axis and centered at the origin.
 The function (\ref{segment}) mimics the geometry of a slender ship.
 Substituting (\ref{segment}) into Eq.(\ref{beyond_Kelvin_integral}) we find

-The second representation lends support to interpretation of the outcome as a superposition of the two opposing effect wakes originating at the segment's end $x=-a/2$ and front $x=a/2$.
-This is largely in agreement with the classic idea of marine hydrodynamics that the wake pattern of a ship can be understood as an interference of two opposite effect bow and stern Kelvin wakes \cite{resistance,Newman}.
-The difference is that the two wakes implicit in Eq.(\ref{segment_integral}) are not exactly Kelvin's and the function (\ref{segment}) is not a pressure dipole in real space.
+A classic idea in marine hydrodynamics proposes that a ship wake can be understood as the interference of two opposite-effect Kelvin wakes from the bow and stern~\cite{resistance,Newman}.
+The second representation in (\ref{segment_integral}) supports this interpretation, with two superimposed wakes emanating from the segment ends $x=\mp a/2$.
+However, the two wakes in Eq.(\ref{segment_integral}) are not exactly Kelvin's and the function (\ref{segment}) is not a real-space pressure dipole.
 This distinction is important because the function $p(\textbf{k}/F^{2})$ in Eq.(\ref{beyond_Kelvin_integral}) is the property of the pressure source at rest.
 Thus if a vessel is symmetric about its center, so is the pressure function; a pressure dipole is incompatible with central symmetry.

-In the stationary phase approximation, the wakes originating at the segment's edges, $x=\mp a/2$ are described by the phase functions $f(x\pm a/2,y)$, respectively, of the form (\ref{phase(x,y)}) found in the Kelvin case.
-For $x<-a/2$ and $|y/(x+a/2)|<1/2\sqrt{2}$ the two wakes interfere.
-This wedge-shaped region of the two-point interference is our main interest.
-The rest of the pattern appears due to the front of the segment $x=a/2$ generating its own Kelvin-like wake pattern.
+In the stationary phase approximation, the wakes originating at $x=\mp a/2$ are described by phase functions $f(x\pm a/2,y)$ of the form (\ref{phase(x,y)}) found in the Kelvin case.
+The two wakes interfere for $x<-a/2$ and $|y/(x+a/2)|<1/2\sqrt{2}$, while the rest of the pattern is caused by he Kelvin-like wake generated by the segment front $x=a/2$.
+Our main focus is the wedge-shaped region of two-point interference.

 The locus of the points of largest waves is given by the condition of constructive interference